Relintai/pandemonium_engine_docs/community/contributing/pr_workflow.md

 is to use an *interactive rebase* on the upstream branch.
 See the `dedicated section ( doc_pr_workflow_rebase )` for instructions.

+Tip:
-.. tip:: If at any time you want to *reset* a local branch to a given commit or branch,
+ If at any time you want to *reset* a local branch to a given commit or branch,
          you can do so with `git reset --hard ( commit ID )` or `git reset --hard ( remote>/( branch )` (e.g. `git reset --hard upstream/master`).